 - Studies in the History of Dalriada, Dr. John Bannerman MA, PhD, pub.
 Scottish Academic Press 1974 (A collection of academic papers on the interpretation of the surviving sources).

 - Survey of British Natural History: the Highlands and Islands, F. Fraser Darling and T. Morton Boyd, 2nd ed. pub.
 Collins 1969.
 (A good over-view of the evolving natural background of the Highlands and including Argyll).

 - Tartans, Pleasures and Treasures, Christian Hesketh (Lady), Weidenfeld and Nicolson 1961.
 (A handsomely illustrated introduction to the subject).

 - That Illustrious Island ...
 Iona Through the Traveller's Eyes, Mairi MacArthur, pub.
 The New Iona Press 1991.
 (Illustrated and written record of how visitors saw the sacred island in the 18th and 19th centuries).

 - Waifs and Strays of Celtic Tradition, ed.
 Lord Archibald Campbell, Vol. I Argyllshire Series (et seq) pub.
 David Nutt 1889.

-The White Hind, Essays by Sir James Fergusson of Kilkerran, Bt., pub.
+The White Hind, Essays by Sir James Fergusson, 8th Baronet of Kilkerran, pub.
 Faber 1963.
 Originally published in 1963.
 The search for the White Hind in Argyll in 1621 is taken as symbolic of the excursions into the by-ways of Scottish history which form the material for this collection of stories and essays -- lives of obscure men which often illuminate the history of their times with surprising vividness.
 (A study of the Appin Murder Case).

 Series: The Kilkerran Collection